Presidency of Bill Clinton: Irish peace talks

 In 1992, before his presidency, Clinton proposed sending a peace envoy to Northern Ireland, but this was dropped to avoid tensions with the British government.
 In November 1995, in a ceasefire during the Troubles, Clinton became the first president to visit Northern Ireland, examining both of the two divided communities of Belfast.
 Despite unionist criticism, Clinton used this as a way to negotiate an end to the violent conflict with London, Dublin, the paramilitaries and the other groups.
 Clinton went on to play a key role in the peace talks, which produced the Good Friday Agreement in 1998.

 Military interventions

 Somalia

 Unrest in Somalia had escalated into a full-scale civil war in 1991.
 President Bush had dispatched 25,000 soldiers to the country to join a United Nations peacekeeping mission.
 By the late 1993, Somalia remained in a state of civil war, and 4,000 American soldiers still served in the UN peacekeeping mission.
 In October 1993, U.S. special forces launched a raid on Mogadishu with the intention of capturing warlord Mohamed Farrah Aidid, who had led attacks against U.N. forces.
 The raid ended in failure and in the deaths of eighteen Americans.
-The humiliating incident led Americans to questioned the presence of U.S. soldiers in Somalia.
+The humiliating incident led Americans to question the presence of U.S. soldiers in Somalia.
 After Somali leaders signed a peace agreement in early 1994, Clinton removed U.S. forces from the country.